 Over time, grass plants reach their peak and need to be replaced.
-Different factors contribute to the break down of the grass including foot traffic, heat, lack of water, environmental conditions, pet waste, etc. Introducing new grass seed will fill in bare or thin areas as well as thickening existing turf.
-The best defense against weeds, drought and disease is a thick, lush turf.
+Different factors contribute to the break down of the grass including foot traffic, heat, lack of water, environmental conditions, pet waste, etc. Introducing new grass seed will fill in bare or thin areas as well as thicken existing turf.
+The best defense against weeds, drought, and disease is a thick, lush turf.

-The best time to over-seed is in the fall.
+The best time to overseed is in the fall.
 Mother Nature provides us with more precipitation and cooler weather, diseases are less active, and the soil is still warm.
 Spring is the time to apply pre-emergents and your desirable grass seeds typically lose the battle against pre-emergents.
-Aerating is an important factor prior to over-seeding and the aeration will break the barrier provided by the crabgrass pre-emergent.
-Additionally, the seedlings often do not have enough time to reach maturity before the heat of the summer hits.
+Aerating is an important factor prior to overseeding and the aeration will break the barrier provided by the crabgrass pre-emergent.
+Additionally, seedlings often need more time to reach maturity before the heat of summer hits.

 Many lawns in the St. Louis area were originally installed with Bluegrass sod.
-Introducing a Fescue blend will help to resist insects and disease.
-Fescue is proven to provide superior drought resistance, works well in sun and shade, and exhibits early spring green up.
+Introducing a Fescue blend will help resist insects and disease.
+Fescue is proven to provide superior drought resistance, works well in sun and shade, and exhibits early spring green-up.

-Dowco will overseed with a high-quality tall Fescue blend seed which is drought tolerant, works excellent in sun & shade, and exhibits early spring green up.
-Dowco technicians will apply seed more generously in bare and trouble spots, typically located along the driveway or in high traffic areas.
+Dowco will overseed with a high-quality tall Fescue blend seed which is drought tolerant, works excellent in sun and shade, and exhibits early spring green up.
+Dowco technicians will apply generously in bare spots, typically found along the driveway or in high-traffic areas.
 After aerating, Dowco will seed your entire grounds with of seed per thousand square feet which is a heavy rate.

 The primary benefits of lawn overseeding include: